 The most common type of reflective objective is a two-mirror Schwarzschild objective (Figure 1).
 This system consists of a small diameter "secondary" mirror, held in position by a spider mount and a large diameter "primary" mirror with a center aperture.
 The primary and secondary mirrors are represented with gold coatings to better illustrate their location within the reflective objective housing.
 These mirror-based objectives are available in two configurations: infinity corrected for focusing applications and finite conjugate for imaging applications.

 Infinity Corrected Reflective Objectives

 Infinity corrected reflective objectives (Figure 2) are ideal for focusing applications.
-Collimated light (e.g. a laser source) enters the objective through the center aperture in the secondary mirror and comes to focus at its specified working distance.
+Collimated light (e.g. a laser source) enters the objective through the center aperture in the primary mirror and comes to focus at its specified working distance.
 This configuration provides an economical means of focusing broadband or multiple laser sources to a single point.
 A common application is focusing an infrared (IR) or ultraviolet (UV) laser (such as an Nd:YAG laser) which incorporates a visible reference beam.

 Figure 2: Infinity Corrected Reflective Objective Design

 Finite conjugate reflective objectives (Figure 3) are ideal for imaging applications.
 They are a straightforward solution that does not require the use of any additional focusing optics.
 This finite conjugate mirror-based configuration provides excellent resolution, and can typically be used interchangeably with traditional refractive microscope objectives.
 Infinity corrected reflective objectives can be used in imaging applications with the addition of a tube lens and have the added flexibility of introducing beam manipulation optics into the beam path.

 THE BENEFITS OF REFLECTIVE VS. REFRACTIVE MICROSCOPE OBJECTIVE DESIGNS